mcneela/flamethrower-core/README.md

 Learning atop this solid, underlying foundation.
 And when something breaks, we won't be left scratching our heads, because we'll have built the framework we're running and will be intimately familiar with its implementation.
-And from this knowledge, we'll smile.